-WordPress is the way to go for several years now, anybody is using it, from your local news website to the e-commerce store you buying your dog food, and even the big million dollar marketing companies.
+WordPress is the way to go for several years now, anybody is using it, from your local news website to the e-commerce store you buy your dog food, and even the big million dollar marketing companies.

 Here we’ve put together all the necessary steps to get your site live in no time!

 Step 1: Chose a Hosting and Domain Name for your Website

-Let’s assume you’ve already decided what your website will all be like.
-What purpose will serve to your potential visitors and you have some idea how it will look like.
+Let’s assume you’ve already decided what you are going to write about, what purpose will serve to your potential visitors and you have some idea how it will look like.
 Now it’s time to get real.

 The requirement to go online is to have a place to host your website files (server).

 You can do it with free hosting and domain, but if you want to take the full advantage of having your own website and do it with a style, you want to use a premium service.

 What’s the point of paying for hosting and domain and not go with the free service?

 - Hosting plans starts for less than $5/month with 24/7 support for all your newbie questions and struggles!